 Ease of Cleaning

-A clean hydration bladder is great, but what about the drinking tube?
+A clean hydration bladder is great, but what about the drinking hose?
 Since the inner diameter of the typical model is +/- 0.25", it's tough to access.
-We recommend picking up your cleaning kit of choice which should include a long and skinny brush that lets you scrub the interior of your drinking tube for a truly clean water source.
+We recommend picking up your cleaning kit of choice which should include a long and skinny brush that lets you scrub the interior of your drinking hose for a truly clean water source.

 Hydration Pack vs. Daypack